daaain/image-alt-text-generator-extension/readme.md

 * Send them to a multi-modal (text + vision) model and ask it to describe the image
 * Inject the detailed (usually 2 paragraphs) description back into the image alt property

+Most of this is currently implemented in [source/content.js](./source/content.js).

 In its current form it is not ready to be published as an extension, but there are many possible directions to take it to: